cosmos-konstanz/cosmos-konstanz.github.io/about.md

 ## Resources

-Course materials and exercises will be made available as interactive code notebooks in the R programming language (see [Materials](materials).
+Course materials and exercises will be made available as interactive code notebooks in the R programming language (see [Materials](materials)).
 Participants will also have access to a browser-based programming environment, which will accessible to all operating systems and avoid any issues with dependencies.